JJWRoeloffs/autobi_py/python/README.md

     do_stuff(jvm)
 ```

-AutobiJVMHandler returns a handle to the JVM (type `autobi.core.AutobiJVM`) that you can pass into functions from this library to let them access it.
-The constructor can take one argument, a string name, that is used to disginguish seperate views of the JVM as follows:
+`AutobiJVMHandler` returns a handle to the JVM (type `autobi.core.AutobiJVM`) that you can pass into functions from this library to let them access it.
+The constructor can take one argument, a string name, that is used to distinguish separate views of the JVM as follows:

 ```python
 from autobi.core import AutobiJVMHandler